handpoint/ecommdoc/directintegration/transactiontypes.md

 Partial refunds are allowed by specifying the amount to refund.
 Any amount must not be greater than the original received amount minus any already refunded amount.
 Multiple partial refunds may be made while there is still a portion of the originally received amount un-refunded.

 The `captureDelay` field can be used to state whether the transaction should be authorised only and settled at a later date. **For more details on delayed capture, refer to the [delayed capture guide](annexes#captureDelay).
+If `captureDelay` is not used the transaction will be automatically settled at the end of the day.

 ### REFUND

 This will create a new transaction and attempt to seek authorisation for a refund from the Acquirer.
 The transaction will then be captured and settled if and when appropriate.
 This is an independent refund and need not be related to any previous SALE.
 The amount is therefore not limited by any original received amount.

 The `captureDelay` field can be used to state whether the transaction should be authorised only and settled at a later date. **For more details on delayed capture, refer to the [delayed capture guide](annexes#captureDelay).
+If `captureDelay` is not used the transaction will be automatically settled at the end of the day.

 ### Transaction Request {#transactionRequest}